megsmedes/megsmedes-ESIIL-Stars-Webpage/README.md

 - ### [Meghan Smedes on Linkedin](https://www.linkedin.com/in/meghan-smedes-4008586?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BvyDu%2BOc%2BSL2hIYtFP5mLWA%3D%3D)
 - ### Email Meghan at msmedes@msudenver.edu
 ### Education
-- I attend Metropolitan State University of Denver where I am persuing a Certificate of Geographic Information Systems (GIS).
+- I attend Metropolitan State University of Denver where I am persuing a Certificate of Geographic Information Systems (GIS) as a Geography Major.
 - I previously graduated from Colorado State University with a Bachelor of Science in Natural Resource Recreation and Tourism, with a concentration in Parks and Protected Areas Management.
 - I envision applying this internship and my certificate to a job or a Master's degree where I can monitor natural resources and be a GIS and python wizard to interpret the data!